 Where can I pick up my challenge kit?

 Beginning February 9, we will loan each participant a kit that includes motors, a control board, a hot glue gun, and other building materials.
 When you register for the challenge, you will select the how you prefer to obtain the challenge kit and we will contact you with the details for picking up your kit.

 Pick up locations include the Evanston Public Library, 3rd Floor Help Desk and the front desk at the Robert Crown Library Branch.
 If you are not able to pick up your kit from the library, please use the Help Form below to contact us.
 We will work to get a kit to you, typically by delivering the kit to your child’s school.

 Submit your question via the button link below.
 We’ll respond with an answer in the FAQ Answers within 12 hours.

 When is my cardboard game due?

-The challenge begins Saturday, January 28.
-You have six weeks to design, construct and test your game, so take your time to create a fun and exciting game and earn as many prize tokens as possible.
-You must submit your final project before 8:00 pm on Sunday, March 5, 2023.
+The challenge begins Monday, February 12.
+You have eight weeks to design, construct and test your game, so take your time to create a fun and exciting game and earn as many prize tokens as possible.
+You must submit your final project before 8:00 pm on Sunday, March 31, 2024.

 Submitting your game is simple.
 Take a video of your game in action and submit it using the form below.